Usyk Beats Fury In Heavyweight Championship Rematch

 Fury, wearing a Santa-style red-and-white robe and bushy beard, appeared to Mariah Carey's "All I Want For Christmas Is You", before a determined-looking Usyk strode out in Cossack gear.

-The 6ft 9ins (206cm) Briton's jab held Usyk at bay early on and he landed a jarring right in round two.
+The 206cm Briton's jab held Usyk at bay early on and he landed a jarring right in round two.
 Usyk caught Fury flush with a left as he raised the pace in round three.

 They went toe-to-toe in a punishing fifth round, with Fury pummelling body shots while Usyk launched a flurry to the head.
 In the sixth, he stung Fury with a clean hit to the nose.